WebberZone/top-10/readme.txt

 *daily* : If set to 1, then the shortcode will return the number of _daily_ views

-= Filters =

-The plugin includes the following filters that allows you to customise the output for several section using <a href="http://codex.wordpress.org/Function_Reference/add_filter">add_filter</a>.

-*tptn_heading_title* : Filter for heading title of the posts.
-This is the text that you enter under *Output options > Title of related posts*

-*tptn_title* : Filter for the post title for each of the related posts

-I'll be adding more filters eventually.
-If you are looking for any particular filter do raise a post in the <a href="http://wordpress.org/support/plugin/contextual-related-posts">support forum</a> requesting the same.

-= How does the plugin select thumbnails? =

-The plugin selects thumbnails in the following order:

-1. Post Thumbnail image: The image that you can set while editing your post in WordPress &raquo; New Post screen

-2. Post meta field: This is the meta field value you can use when editing your post.
-The default is `post-image`

-3. First image in the post: The plugin will try to fetch the first image in the post

-3. Video Thumbnails: Meta field set by <a href="https://wordpress.org/extend/plugins/video-thumbnails/">Video Thumbnails</a>

-4. Default Thumbnail: If enabled, it will use the default thumbnail that you specify in the Settings screen

-The plugin uses <a href="http://www.binarymoon.co.uk/projects/timthumb/">timthumb</a> to generate thumbnails by default.
-Depending on the configuration of your webhost you might run into certain problems.
-Please check out <a href="http://www.binarymoon.co.uk/2010/11/timthumb-hints-tips/">the timthumb troubleshooting page</a> regarding permission settings for the folder and files.

 = Manual install =

 You may choose to not display the post count automatically.
 If you do so, then in order to display the post count, you will need to add `<?php if(function_exists('echo_tptn_post_count')) echo_tptn_post_count(); ?>`.